Engineering Insights & FAQs

 Sorted by discipline so you can get answers fast.

 Most commercial premises every 5 years; high-risk or industrial sites every 3 years; temporary installations more frequently.
+Landlords must provide EICRs to tenants.

 Yes—our emergency electricians cover Plymouth and Devon with guaranteed response tiers from 2 hours upwards.
+We prioritise commercial outages that affect production or safety.

 Absolutely—defects are categorised (C1/C2/C3) and quoted so you can prioritise urgent items first.
+We schedule remedial work to minimise disruption to your operations.

 Mechanical FAQ's